comlounge/camper/camper/README.md

 - install bower and do bower install
-- run grunt with `grunt handlebars all concat`
+- run grunt with `grunt handlebars default concat`

 JS is compiled to `/static/js/` and the handlebars templates are in `/static/js/templates/templates.js`.